 We are an insurance defense firm that focuses on litigation.
-Our offices are conveniently located in Lexington, Louisville and Northern Kentucky, which allows us to handle cases in any venue throughout the state of Kentucky.
+Our offices are conveniently located in Lexington, Louisville and Cincinnati, which allows us to handle cases in any venue throughout the state of Kentucky.
 Most importantly, we are committed to meeting the needs of our clients.
 Whether the case is one that can or should be resolved early, or whether the case must be defended through trial and beyond, we have the insight, skill, and experience to obtain a favorable outcome.
 Our results speak for themselves.

 Planning to Resolve

 WMR Defense understands that you have the ability to choose your legal counsel.
 That choice typically revolves around two main issues: the need to have high quality legal representation and the need for your legal counsel to resolve the matter efficiently.
 WMR Defense understands those needs and actively strives to meet those needs for every client on every case.

 Our legal team has a long history of being effective advocates for our clients.
 A huge part of being an effective advocate comes from knowing what it takes to successfully litigate a case from beginning to end.
 By knowing how to navigate that process, we can present solid strategies for resolving the cases that need to be resolved as early as possible.

 While some cases will invariably go to trial, the reality is that most cases can be amicably resolved.
 That is why we focus on finding a path for resolving the cases that need to be resolved as early as possible.
 By creating a path for resolving a case in the early stages of its life, we are able to resolve each case at the appropriate time and in the appropriate way.
 This allows us to resolve your case quicker and to be more cost-efficient during this process.

 Sometimes cases can only resolve with the help of a jury.
 In those cases, because of the conscious, calculated planning done early on by WMR Defense’s attorneys, we are able to easily try your case.
 Simply put, our planning to resolve your case has prepared us to win your case.